aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 -> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.

 -> **NOTE:** `zone_id_slave_a` and `zone_id_slave_b` can specify slave zone ids when creating the high-availability or enterprise edition instances.
 Meanwhile, `vswitch_id` needs to pass in the corresponding vswitch id to the slave zone by order (If the `vswitch_id` is not specified, the classic network version will be created).
 For example, `zone_id` = "zone-a" and `zone_id_slave_a` = "zone-c", `zone_id_slave_b` = "zone-b", then the `vswitch_id` must be "vsw-zone-a,vsw-zone-c,vsw-zone-b".
 Of course, you can also choose automatic allocation , for example, `zone_id` = "zone-a" and `zone_id_slave_a` = "Auto",`zone_id_slave_b` = "Auto", then the `vswitch_id` must be "vsw-zone-a,Auto,Auto".
 The list contains up to 2 slave zone ids , separated by commas.
+* `deletion_protection` - (Optional, Available in 1.167.0+) Enable or disable deletion protection on RDS instance

+-> **NOTE:** Deletion protection only effective when Attribute `instance_charge_type` is set to PostPaid, supported engine type: MySQL, PostgresSQL, MariaDB, MSSQL
 * `pg_hba_conf` - (Optional, Available in 1.155.0+) The configuration of [AD domain](https://www.alibabacloud.com/help/en/doc-detail/349288.htm) (documented below).

 #### Block pg_hba_conf